Buddhism in Nepal: Overview

 Among the Tibeto-Burman-speaking peoples, Tibetan Buddhism is the most widely practised form.
 Newar Buddhism is a form of Vajrayana influenced by Theravada Buddhism and is the oldest known form of the Vajrayana tradition and is significantly older than the Tibetan Buddhism.
 Many Buddhist groups are also influenced by Hinduism.
 Buddhism is the dominant religion of the thinly populated northern areas, which are inhabited by Tibetan-related peoples, namely the Sherpa, Lopa, Manangi, Thakali, Lhomi, Dolpa and Nyimba.
 They constitute a small minority of the country's population.

 Ethnic groups that live in central Nepal such as the Gurungs, Lepcha, Tamang, Magar, Newars, Yakkha, Jirel, Thami, Chhantyal and Chepang are also Buddhist.
 These ethnic groups have larger populations compared to their northern neighbours.
 They came under the influence of Hinduism due to their close contacts with the Hindu castes.
 In turn, many of them eventually adopted Hinduism and have been largely integrated into the caste system.

 The Kirati people, especially the Limbu and the Rai peoples, have also adopted Tibetan Buddhist practises from their Buddhist neighbours.

 History

 Buddha was born as Prince Siddhartha in Nepal.
 He attained enlightenment under the Bodhi Tree in Bodh Gaya, in present-day Bihar, India.
 He there preached his teachings and thus Buddhism came into existence.

 Pre-Lichchavi Buddhism

 Emperor Ashoka of the Maurya Empire put up a pillar at Lumbini, the birthplace of the Buddha, in the second century BCE.
-After the Third Buddhist council, Ashoka missionaries to Nepal.
+After the Third Buddhist council, Ashoka sent missionaries to Nepal.